christian1741/Twitter-Sentiment-Analysis/README.md

 In order to build a Twitter sentiment analyzer, first we need to understand the right tools and methods.
 Machine learning is one such tool where people have developed various methods to classify.
 Classifiers may or may not need training data.

-When trainning a classifier, supervised learning usually requires hand-labeled training data.
+When training a classifier, supervised learning usually requires hand-labeled training data.
 With the large range of topics discussed on Twitter, it would be very difficult to manually collect and label enough data to train a sentiment classifier for tweets.
 One solution I propose is to use distant supervision, in which the training data consists of tweets with emoticons.
 The emoticons serve as noisy labels.
 For instance, :) in a tweet indicates that the tweet contains positive sentiment and :( indicates that the tweet contains negative sentiment.
 With the help of the Twitter API, it is easy to extract large amounts of tweets with emoticons in them.
 This is a significant improvement over the many hours it may otherwise take to hand-label training data.

                                            ***Implementation Details***